JohnHuang99/JohnHuang99.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently persuing Ph.D. in Harbin Institute of Technology (Shenzhen), and my supervisor is Cuiyun Gao.
+I am currently persuing Ph.D. in Harbin Institute of Technology (Shenzhen), supervised by Cuiyun Gao.

-I have received my bachelor degree in Guangdong University of Technology, and I have received my master degree in the Chinese University of Hongkong (Shenzhen).
+I have received my bachelor degree in Guangdong University of Technology, and I have received my master degree in the Chinese University of Hongkong (Shenzhen), supervised by Man-On Pun.

 My research interest includes: